PSSUN/PSSUN/README.md

 👤 About me:
 - 🔭 I’m currently working on circRNA
-- 🌱 I’m currently studying in SNNU
+- 🌱 I’m currently studying in XJTU
-- 📫 How to reach me: sps@snnu.edu.cn / pssun@foxmail.com
+- 📫 How to reach me: pssun@foxmail.com
 - 🖥 Major: bioinformatics

 📑 Paper: